twboom/SynthQuencer/README.md

 # SynthQuencer
 SynthQuencer is a sequencer that is easy to use and does not require the user to have any knowledge of coding or music, just press some buttons and see what happens!

-SynthQuencer is not finished yet, but I doubt it will ever be...
-This is still a hobby project and definitely not my only focus.
-If I sometime stop working on it, but you encounter a bug or want a feature, open up an issue, I'll still see it (probably) and I might start working on it again!
+SynthQuencer is not finished yet, but we doubt it will ever be!
+Maybe the development will slow down or even stop.
+That might be because we can't think of newer features!
+If you want to help it start up again, consider opening a issue with an feature request or a bug report!

+## Information
+If you want to know more about how to use SynthQuencer, please take a look at our [wiki](https://synthquencer.netlify.app/wiki)!

 ## Status
 **Version:** V2.0.0